isamu-isozaki/teamai_test/engineering/management/team-retrospectives/index.html.md

-Right now we are leaving it to individual Engineering Managers how they would like to collect retrospective notes - GitLab issues, Google docs, etc. After the retrospective is complete, the Manager has until the public retrospective call (shortly after the 22nd every month) to make relevant notes from the retrospective public.
+Right now we are leaving it to individual Engineering Managers how they would like to collect retrospective notes - GitLab issues, Google docs, etc. After the retrospective is complete, the Manager has until the public retrospective call (shortly after the 22nd every month/index.html.md) to make relevant notes from the retrospective public.
 Teams are encouraged to link to these notes from their team page in the handbook.